postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/postman-sandbox-api-reference.md

 > Note that your ability to edit variables depends on your [access level](/docs/sending-requests/managing-environments/#working-with-environments-as-a-team) in the workspace.

-#### Scripting with collection variables
+#### Using collection variables in scripts

-Your scripts can use the `pm.collectionVariables` methods to access and manipulate variables in the active (currently selected) environment.
+Your scripts can use the `pm.collectionVariables` methods to access and manipulate variables in the collection.

 * Check whether there is a variable in the collection with the specified name: